Last Updated on May 18, 2022

 The station was retired in 1967 and a local lawyer eventually bought the land that surrounds the falls, owning it until 2018.
 He eventually acquiesced to countless requests and allowed the State of North Carolina to purchase the land.

 Local conservation organizations (including the Elkin Valley Trails Association) led the effort to connect this waterfall to the town’s excellent trail system and the Mountains to Sea Trail that runs from Clingmans Dome to Jockey’s Ridge.

-Thanks to Elkin’s well-connected trail system, here are four options for you to reach Carter Falls, from shortest to longest:
+Thanks to Elkin’s well-connected trail system, here are five options for you to reach Carter Falls, from shortest to longest: